AI Translation

 Slate translates all text content in the course, including block text, button labels, knowledge check questions, and feedback messages.
 Media, images, and embedded content are not translated.

-Reviewing translations
+Reviewing and editing translations

 Professional review of AI translations is recommended before publishing, especially for specialized or technical content.